arfc/arfc.github.io/manual/guides/katy/codereq.md

-There should be ample opportunities to ask me quick questions about what you can try to solve your bug -- try to drop by Coffee Chat or pop by my office if you think it'll only take a few minutes.
+There should be ample opportunities to ask me quick questions about what you can try to solve your bug -- try to drop by Coffee Chat or pop by my office if you think it'll only take a few minutes and my door is open.

-If you have tried _everything_ above and nothing has been clarified,  and you think it might take a while to debut, then should you email me or Slack message me.
+If you have tried _everything_ above and nothing has been clarified,  and you think it might take a while to debug, then should you email me or Slack message me.
 If possible, it should point to details somewhere (ideally GitHub or a Gist) about your minimal working example or your detailed documentation of the problem (above).
 I may need a few days to